-Only 8 years after it opened, the station and the tunnel across the Spain-France border were closed after tensions during the Spanish Civil War.
+Only eight years after it opened, the station and the tunnel across the Spain-France border were closed after tensions during the Spanish Civil War.
 After the war, the 800-foot-long station reopened and enjoyed a brief period of success before the outbreak of WWII.

-During the early points of the war, the train provided a lifeline with Jews able to escape through the railway and station, but by the early 1940s, the Nazis had taken control and a Swastika flew above the Art Nouveau station.
-Under Nazi control, gold plundered from murdered Jews left occupied France on the line bound for Portugal and Spain.
-After the war, Nazi war criminals slipped through allied hands on these same rail lines.
+During the early points of the war, the train provided a lifeline for Jews able to escape through the railway and station, but by the early 1940s, the Nazis had taken control and a Swastika flew above the Art Nouveau station.
+Under Nazi control, gold plundered from murdered Jews left occupied France on the rail line bound for Portugal and Spain.
+After the war, Nazi war criminals slipped through allied hands on these same tracks.

-In 1985, the abandonment, and remote location of the station opened a new opportunity and perhaps the current and perhaps best incarnation of the old train station.
+In 1985, the abandonment, and remote location of the station, opened a new opportunity — the current and perhaps best incarnation of the old train station.
 With abundant space below the earth, Spanish physicists opened the Canfranc Underground Astroparticle Laboratory, with an entrance beneath the station and movable labs setup on the old railway tunnels.